TL;DR

 - Real hours available today after meetings (be honest, “7 hours” is rarely true)

-- Hard constraints: things you cannot drop (committed deadlines, people waiting on you specifically, calendar holds you can’t move)
+- Hard constraints: things you cannot drop (committed deadlines, people waiting on you specifically, calendar holds you cannot move)

 - Office context: what your manager will notice if you skip, what your team is blocked on

-- The one task you’ve been avoiding (every list has one); name it so the model can decide whether avoidance is the right call
+- The one task you have been avoiding (every list has one); name it so the model can decide whether avoidance is the right call

 - Your energy level honestly.
 High-energy 60-min blocks should go to cognitive work; low-energy time goes to admin